MoneySavingExpert.com homepage

 • Gentle acceleration and cornering is good (don't treat your local roads like Silverstone)

-While your insurer will be following your driving closely, there are relatively few restrictions on when and where you drive.
+While your insurer will be following your driving closely, there are relatively few restrictions on when and where you drive but always check before committing to buy a policy.

 Quick question

-Once you've signed up for a policy, you'll need to arrange a date for a black box to be fitted to your car (unless it's an app-based policy).
+Once you've signed up for a black box insurance policy, you'll need to arrange a date for it to be fitted to your car (unless it's an app-based policy).

-You don't typically have to pay an upfront cost for the box but the price of it will be incorporated within the premium.
+You don't typically have to pay for the box upfront but the price of it will be incorporated within the overall insurance cost.
 Some insurers will impose a fee if you miss a fitting appointment, need to move the box to another car or want it removed.

 And if you start tampering with it – thinking you can move it or trick it, and it breaks, expect a hefty bill for a replacement box.